matrix-org/matrix-spec-proposals/specification/40_application_service_api.rst

 The home server needs to give the application service *full control* over its namespace, both for users and for room aliases.
 This means that the AS should be able to create/edit/delete any room alias in its namespace, as well as create/delete any user in its namespace.
-No additional API changes need to be made in order for control of room aliases to be granted to the AS.
-Creation of users needs API changes in order to:
+In order to create virtual users, the application service needs to:

 - Work around captchas.
 - Have a 'passwordless' user.